aluxian/Messenger-for-Desktop/README.md

 *Ubuntu, Debian 8+ (deb package):*

-1. Download [whatsie-x.x.x-linux-arch.deb][LR]
+1. Download [messengerfordesktop-x.x.x-linux-arch.deb][LR]
-2. Double click and install, or run `dpkg -i whatsie-x.x.x-linux-arch.deb` in the terminal
+2. Double click and install, or run `dpkg -i messengerfordesktop-x.x.x-linux-arch.deb` in the terminal
-3. Start the app with your app launcher or by running `whatsie` in a terminal
+3. Start the app with your app launcher or by running `messengerfordesktop` in a terminal
 4. Done!
 The app will NOT update automatically, but you can still check for updates

 You can also use `apt-get` (recommended):